pdxgo/PDXGo-Hugo-Website/content/about.md

 Portland Gophers Unite!

-This group exists to help foster a community around using the Go programming language.
-We hope to act as a venue for learning the language, highlight community contributions and showcase the joy of programming.
+PDXGo is a Portland, OR based community for Go programmers in the area to gather, learn the language together, share ideas, and highlight community contributions and showcase the joy of programming.

+## Code of conduct

-We adhere to the Go community Code of Conduct - https://github.com/pdxgo/codeofconduct - and want anyone who is interested in attending to feel welcome!
+We adhere to the [Go community Code of Conduct](https://github.com/pdxgo/codeofconduct). **Absolutely everyone is welcome to join our meetup.**

+## Giving a talk

 Interested in giving a talk?
-Just fill out this form (https://goo.gl/forms/QPddhPEWwE8Vb7tK2) and submit an idea.
+Just fill out [this form](https://goo.gl/forms/QPddhPEWwE8Vb7tK2) and submit your idea.